 However, some landlords have different arrangements therefore upon signing the contract a representative will inform you of the payment method.

 If you move into the property in the middle of the month this will be your rent due date.
-Should you or the landlord require the rent to be paid on the 1st of the month the rent will generally be calculated on a daily basis up until the end of the month and paid thereafter on the 1st of each month.
+Should you or the landlord require the rent to be paid on the 1st of the month, you will be required to pay the shortfall up to the 1st and paid thereafter on the 1st of each month.

-A deposit is also required before taking occupation; this is usually one months rent.
-If Cornerstones Lettings manages the property then we will hold the deposit in a bonded clients account; however if the property is ‘let only’ the landlord will hold the bond deposit separately in an approved scheme.
+A deposit is also required before taking occupation; this is usually one month’s rent.
+If Cornerstones Lettings manages the property then we will hold the deposit in a bonded clients account; however if the property is ‘let only’ the landlord will hold the bond deposit separately in an approved scheme, unless otherwise agreed with Cornerstones

 How should I pay the bond and rent?